top of page

 $15

-Your first four score reports are free—but only if you send them within 9 days of your test.
+Key detail: You get your first four score reports free if you send them within 9 days of your test date.
 After that, the $15/report fee kicks in.
+Wondering when you'll get your results?
+Check out when SAT results come out so you can plan your score-send timeline.

-In addition to the $43 international fee, some global test centers charge a local test center fee of around $24.
+In addition to the $43 international fee, some global test centers charge a local test center fee.
 This is particularly common in parts of Hong Kong, Singapore, and South Korea.

 IvyStrides helps international students verify center-based costs before registering.
 A smart move, especially for families trying to budget.